johndoe31415/x509sak/README.md

 [//]: # (End of cmd-createcsr -- auto-generated, do not edit!)

 ## signcsr
+The signcsr command allows you to turn a CSR into a certificate by signing it by a CA private key.

 [//]: # (Begin of cmd-signcsr -- auto-generated, do not edit!)
 ```
 Error: the following arguments are required: capath, in_csr_filename,